-The Fund's terms and conditions provide for subscription and redemption of units on every Sunday to Thursday, therefore, exposed to the liquidity risk of meeting unitholder redemptions on these days.
-The Fund's financial liabilities primarily consist of payables which are expected to be settled within one month from the statement of financial position date.
+The Fund's terms and conditions provide for subscription and redemption of units on Monday and Thursday, therefore, exposed to the liquidity risk of meeting unitholder redemptions on these days.
+The Fund's financial liabilities primarily consist of accrued expenses which are expected to be settled within one month from the statement of financial position date.